 This post will dive deeper into these changes, how they might affect your ad campaigns, and our suggested next steps.

 The Facebook changes affect two ManyChat user groups.

-If you’re located in any of the 30 European Economic Area (EEA) countries, including the 27 EU member states, Norway, Iceland, Liechtenstein, and the UK, these changes apply to you.
+If you’re located in any of the 30 European Economic Area (EEA) countries OR Japan, including the 27 EU member states, Norway, Iceland, Liechtenstein, and the UK, these changes apply to you.

 If you advertise to Facebook users located in any of these countries, these changes also apply to you.

-Starting on November 16th, 2020, and rolling out gradually through early December, several of our Messenger and Instagram products will be unavailable for advertisers in Europe and any campaigns globally targeting people in Europe, including:
+Starting on November 16th, 2020, and rolling out gradually through early December, several of our Messenger and Instagram products will be unavailable for advertisers in Europe/Japan and any campaigns globally targeting people in Europe/Japan, including:

 - Engagement Custom Audiences based on people who have messaged a Page or Instagram business profile (and Lookalike Audiences based on these Engagement Custom Audiences)

 - Sponsored messages